WEEE-Open/WEEEtofono/README.md

 Then run `TOKEN=123456:f00b4rf00b4rf00b4rf00b4r pipenv run bot`.

 Replace the TOKEN variable with your real token.
-Same thing for the exaple system service.
+Same thing for the example systemd service.